jessepav/lacygoill-wiki-backup/vim/abbrev.md

     :cabc[lear] <buffer>

 ##
+# When is the triggering space executed?
+Before or after the abbreviation has been expanded?

+After.

+    $ vim -Nu NONE +'inorea <expr> a "b"..feedkeys("c", "n")[-1]'
+    " press: i a SPC
+    " result: 'b c'

+If the space  had already been executed when the  abbreviation was expanded, the result would have been `bc `.

+The same is true for a CR which expands a command-line abbreviation:

+    $ vim -Nu NONE +'cnorea ab split'
+    :ab Enter
+    " Vim correctly splits the window

+If the CR had already been executed, then `split` would have been executed while Vim was in normal  mode, and it would not have split the  window; but the window *is* split, so the hypothesis is wrong.

+## When is it written in the typeahead?

+Immediately.

+---

+It could be written:

+   1. immediately
+   2. after the rhs of the abbreviation has been written in the typeahead
+   3. after the rhs of the abbreviation has been executed from the typeahead

+The previous  experiment rules  out `2.` and  `3.` (i.e. if  they were  true, we would get `bc `).

+##
 # How to manually expand an existing abbreviation without a space being inserted at the end?

 Press `C-]`.